Mad Men Era 7: Millinery

 This week, four milliners who licensed their designs with Vogue in the early Sixties: Sally Victor, John Frederics, Guy Laroche, and Halston.

 Sally Victor (1905-1977) was one of the United States’ most prominent and successful milliners.
 She began her career as a department store buyer in the 1920s; after her marriage to the milliner ‘Serge’ (Sergiu Victor) she turned to designing hats, first for her husband’s salon and, from 1934, at her own custom millinery studio.
 Victor was known for her wearable yet sophisticated designs showing a diversity of influences.

 Vogue 9992 is a pillbox hat with a large bow on the right-hand side:

-John-Frederics was founded in 1929 by partners John P. Harberger (1902-1993) and Frederic Hirst (1906-1964).
+John-Frederics was founded in 1929 by partners John P. Harberger (1902-1993) and Frederick Hirst (1906-1964).
 The duo designed hats for Hollywood productions including Gone With the Wind (1939), in which Vivien Leigh wore their straw hat.
-The label has a confusing history because of the partners’ subsequent name-changes: John P. Harberger changed his name twice, first to John Frederics and later, after the partnership dissolved in 1948, to John P. John; he designed solo as Mr. John, and Frederic Hirst as Mr. Fred.
+The label has a confusing history because of the partners’ subsequent name-changes: John P. Harberger changed his name twice, first to John Frederics and later, after the partnership dissolved in 1948, to John P. John; he designed solo as Mr. John, and Frederick Hirst as Mr. Fred.
 (Vogue also had Mr. John patterns in the 1950s.)
 It was Hirst who continued the John-Frederics label into the early 1960s.

 Vogue 5384 is a simple but dramatic toque with fold-over detail and jewel embellishment: